tsfpga/tsfpga/doc/sphinx/registers.rst

 That is why these registers do not have a ``mode`` set in the JSON, which is otherwise required.
 The address registers on the other hand are set to Read/Write.

-The register description is also inherited from the register specification.
+For default registers, the register description is also inherited from the default specification.
-While a description is not required it used for all registers and bits in this example.
+While a description is not strictly required it is used for all registers and bits in this example.

+In this example we use a register array for the read and write addresses.
+The registers ``read_addr`` and ``write_addr`` will be repeated two times in the register list.